tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 Though you may have your own needs with a dataset, after a dataset is shared with a team, the desired outputs might be different.
 In that case, you may want to create a single dataset and allow the other users to develop reports and dashboards from the single dataset.

+Connecting to a published dataset in Power BI Services requires a user to have Build permission.
+You can also be a contributing member of a shared workspace where a dataset exists.
+Make sure the owner of the dataset provisions your access according to your business need.